MarMed/arlousb/README.md

 **Note: Of the many varieties of Raspberry Pi available only the Raspberry Pi Zero W, Zero 2 W, and 4 will work with TeslaUSB**.

 * A Micro SD card, at least 64 GB in size, and an adapter (if necessary) to connect the card to your computer.
-* A mechanism to connect the Pi to the Tesla: a USB A/Micro B cable for the Pi Zero W, or a USB A/Micro C cable for Pi 4
+* A mechanism to connect the Pi to Arlo base station: a USB A/Micro B cable for the Pi Zero W, or a USB A/Micro C cable for Pi 4

 Optional:
 * A case for the Pi Zero.
 The "Official" case: [Adafruit](https://www.adafruit.com/product/3446) or [Amazon](https://www.amazon.com/gp/product/B06Y593MHV).
 There are many others to choose from.